Wraparound childcare

 Write a request and say which days and times you need wraparound care.
 This applies if your child is under 14, or 18 if they have SEND.

-For more information, see the government's page on Wraparound childcare - Best Start in Life.
+For more information, see the government's Wraparound childcare - Best Start in Life page.

 How do I pay for wraparound childcare?

-Providers will set their own fees for wraparound places, so prices will vary.
+Providers will set their own fees for wraparound places so that prices will vary.
 Once you have chosen a provider, you would pay them directly for your child’s place.

-If you are eligible, you will be able to use Tax-Free Childcare or Universal Credit Childcare to help pay for your place.
-You might also be able to get help with your initial upfront childcare costs.
+If you are eligible, you can use Tax-Free Childcare or Universal Credit Childcare to help pay for wraparound care.
+You may get help with your initial upfront childcare costs.
 Check what support is available to you by using the childcare eligibility checker.

 For further information, see Wraparound childcare - Best Start in Life.